kuielab/mdx-net/README_SUBMISSION.md

 ### 1. Data Preparation

 Data Augmentation [2]
+- This could have been done on-the-fly along with chunking and mixing ([1]), but we preferred fast processing time over less disk usage.
+The following scripts are for saving augmented tracks to disk before training.

 - For Leaderboard A
     - run ```python src/utils/data_augmentation.py --data_dir ${your_musdb_path} --train True --valid False --test False```